Curry Sweet Potato + Red Lentil Soup

 How To Make Curry Sweet Potato + Red Lentil Soup

-Cube, dice and mince your ingredients, and cook in a large dutch oven or pot – you’ll want to use at least a 5 quart pot.
+- Cook soup in a large Dutch oven or pot – you’ll want to use at least a 5-quart pot.

-The soup on the left has just finished simmering, and can be eaten as is if you like.
-At this point the soup is a mustard color, but once pureed the soup will take on an amber glow.
+- Once the soup is done simmering, you can either eat it as is or puree it using an immersion blender.
+The soup on the left has just finished simmering and can be eaten as is if you like.
+At this point, the soup is a mustard color, but once pureed, the soup will take on an amber glow (shown on the right).

-If you prefer your soup in the middle of pureed and chunky, you can always roughly puree the soup, which is what I usually do.
+- If you prefer your soup between pureed and chunky, you can always roughly puree the soup, which is what I usually do.
 I love finding a few chunks of goodness here and there!

 Red lentils add a good dose of protein and heartiness to soups.
 Try these other vegan recipes using red lentils.
 You may find a new favorite for the meal rotation!